-IV.D.1.a).(2) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core)

-IV.D.1.b)

-The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core)

-IV.D.2.
-Faculty Scholarly Activity

-IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains:

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards

-Innovations in education
+- IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
+(Core) - IV.D.2.
+Faculty Scholarly Activity - IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-IV.D.2.b)

-The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: